 1 Airpoints™ Gold, Elite, and Star Alliance Gold members can add an extra bag for no charge to the standard allowance for their fare (not a family member's fare), where the ticketed itinerary has two or more Star Alliance airlines, except for Seat fares.

 The maximum weight of any checked-in bag included in your fare is 23kg (50lb).
-By paying an excess baggage charge at the airport you can extend this to 32kg (70lb) if there is space on the aircraft, but it’s usually cheaper and more certain to purchase a Prepaid Extra Bag.
+By paying an excess baggage charge at the airport you can extend this to 32kg (70lb) if there is space on the aircraft.
+It is usually cheaper and more certain to purchase a Prepaid Extra Bag.
 Bags over 32kg cannot be accepted and will need to be repacked.

 The size of a bag is calculated by measuring its length, width and height, then adding the three measurements together.
 The total for each checked-in bag allowance is up to 158cm (62 inches).
 You may be able to check in a larger bag by paying an oversize charge at the airport, if it's within oversized limits and there is space on the aircraft.
 Your other option is to repack into two bags that are within the size limits and purchase a Prepaid Extra Bag.
 To learn more see overweight, oversized and sporting items.